Seelengrab/Supposition.jl/docs/src/Examples/stateful.md

 </p>
 ```

-The problem John McClane & Zeus Carver have to solve is the well known 3L & 5L jug problem.
+The problem John McClane & Zeus Carver have to solve is the well known 3L & 5L variation on the [water pouring puzzle](https://en.wikipedia.org/wiki/Water_pouring_puzzle).
 You have two jugs,
 one that can hold 3L of liquid and one that can hold 5L.
 The task is to measure out _precisely_ 4L of liquid, using
 nothing but those two jugs.
 Let's model the problem and have Supposition.jl solve it for us: